 - A bitter taste in the tongue

-It is recommended that you get a complete diagnosis and keep in touch with your OB/GYN when you have a fever during the pregnancy.
+It is recommended that you get a complete diagnosis and keep in touch with your OB/GYN when you have a fever during pregnancy.

 Is It Food Poisoning?

-A potential cause of a fever could be food poisoning, under most circumstances, food poisoning is accompanied by a fever along with few other symptoms like:
+A potential cause of fever could be food poisoning.
+Under most circumstances, food poisoning is accompanied by fever and a few other symptoms like:

 - Stomach discomfort

 Effects of Fever on Pregnancy

 A fever during pregnancy can be mostly harmless.
 It is, however, recommended that you keep an eye on how high your temperature is.
-A high fever during pregnancy that is left unmonitored and untreated appropriately, could lead to devastating side-effects like a miscarriage or could be potentially fatal to you and your child.
-If the fever doesn’t go away in a day or two it could be a sign of some form of an infection.
+A high fever during pregnancy that is left unmonitored and untreated appropriately could lead to devastating side-effects like a miscarriage or could be potentially fatal to you and your child.
+If the fever doesn’t go away in a day or two, it could be a sign of some form of infection.

 Can Pregnancy Fever Affect Your Baby?

-In most cases a fever with no other signs or symptoms is harmless to your baby, this, however, could change if the fever is extremely high.
-A high fever could lead to potential growth or developmental defects, miscarriages, a potential weakened immune system for the child, brain damage, susceptibility to infections.
+In most cases, a fever with no other signs or symptoms is harmless to your baby.
+This, however, could change if the fever is extremely high.
+A high fever could lead to potential growth or developmental defects, miscarriages, a potential weakened immune system for the child, brain damage, and susceptibility to infections.

-Most of the common treatments for a fever can be treated with rest, if there is an infection, however, doctors may prescribe a course of antibiotics.
-Most of the conditions mentioned above can be treated with a combination of medication and rest, here are a few ways the doctors may treat the more serious causes of a fever during pregnancy:
+Most of the common treatments for fever can be treated with rest.
+If there is an infection, however, doctors may prescribe a course of antibiotics.
+Most of the conditions mentioned above can be treated with a combination of medication and rest.
+Here are a few ways the doctors may treat the more serious causes of fever during pregnancy:

 1. Treatment of Fever in Case of Septic Abortion

-Your doctor will treat this condition by emptying the uterus by flushing the contents out of the system.
+Your doctor will treat this condition by flushing the contents out of the uterus.
 This is because the infection could linger if left alone.
 This with a combination of medication and rest is recommended.

 2. Treatment of Fever in Case of Listeria